bmaunde/guidelines/connector-integration-guide.md

 ### API Type

-The Connector exposes a REST based API that accepts HTTP requests.
+The Connector exposes a REST-based API that accepts HTTP requests.
 It also expects that the recipient systems to which data will be forwarded expose a REST API to receive and process data.

 Other API types may be supported in the future.